 Firmware Upgrade

-Choose File: After you have downloaded the new firmware, click Choose File to locate the firmware update on your hard drive.
-Click Upload to complete the firmware upgrade.
+Browse: After you have downloaded the new firmware to your computer, click Browse to locate the firmware update on your hard drive.

+Upload: Once you locate the file on your computer, click Upload to complete the firmware upgrade.